eddyashton/ld53/README.md

 Drive past a depot or house to collect and deliver orders.
 Windows light up in the colour of the good each customer has ordered.
 Multiple orders can be collected delivered at once.

+## Notes
+- No audio!
+Maybe next time
+- There are multiple levels availble from the pause menu
+- Difficulty is a bit whack, as the levels are mostly aesthetic rather than designed.
+Very easy to add more though, maybe I'll do that after the jam